swmcc/importer_exporter/SCRATHPAD.md

 this is a take home test I am going to keep them in to show my workflow.
 They can be easily identified with SPIKING in the commit history.

+### e30d9e3

+        I added two tests for the decorators.
+I will need to split out the decorator classes probably to keep things consistent.
+Am starting to wonder about multiple stock items now.
+I have only been testing with one item at a time.
+This was rather short sighted of me.
+I'll fill out the details for the serializers now and then think about that.

 ### ac5fbe0

         I think I am making the right choice in using representable, it